TheGoodlike13/liberty_or_death/README.md

     resolved object com.sun.jndi.ldap.LdapCtx@79786e90 occurred during processing.

 Definitely feels like we're on the right track.
-I'll mention that this error only occurs when using 'bob' or 'bob@GOODLIKE.EU' as username.
-Using the long 'uid' thing just gives the same error with all configurations, leading me to believe that is not the way.
+I'll mention that this error only occurs when using `bob` or `bob@GOODLIKE.EU` as username.
+Using the long `uid` thing just gives the same error with all configurations, leading me to believe that is not the way.

 Still, we have an error, but it's clearly at least making through to the server.
-And if something happens on the server... perhaps we can consult with our lord and savior '/var/log/syslog'?
+And if something happens on the server... perhaps we can consult with our lord and savior `/var/log/syslog`?

 First I [clean up the log](https://stackoverflow.com/questions/35638219/ubuntu-large-syslog-and-kern-log-files) as it is getting annoyingly large: